Vyral/base-template/_posts/2018-05-21-why-are-so-many-agents-choosing-abby-realty.md

 {% include youtube.html %}

-Today I’m going to solve the great mystery that so many are wondering about; Why are so many agents joining Abby Realty?
+Today I’m going to solve the great mystery that so many are wondering about.
+Why are so many agents joining Abby Realty?

 I was out to lunch with my friend Jim yesterday and he said this to me: “OK, Frank.
 Give it up.
 I know you’re a nice guy and all, but you’re company is five months old and you’ve already attracted 60 agents.
 What in the world is going on over there?”